42 (number)

 42 (forty-two) is the natural number following 41 and preceding 43.

 Mathematics

-42 is a pronic number, an abundant number as well as a highly abundant number, a practical number, and a Catalan number.
+42 is a pronic number, an abundant number as well as a highly abundant number, a sphenic number, a practical number, and a Catalan number.

 The 42-sided tetracontadigon is the largest such regular polygon that can only tile a vertex alongside other regular polygons, without tiling the plane.

 42 is the magic constant of the smallest non-trivial magic cube, a $3 \times 3 \times 3$ cube with entries of 1 through 27, where every row, column, corridor, and diagonal passing through the center sums to forty-two.